buildit/lazarini/README.md

 $ npm test
 ```

-## Respect nature and your peers, wash your hands
+## Respect nature and your peers, wash your hands and tromblon